Our Services

 • Mental health conditions (depression, anxiety)

 If you continue to can't stay awake at work desk, it's time to dig deeper.
-Getting a clear picture of your symptoms is the first step—try using this free Medically approved LLM Symptom Checker to help identify potential causes and guide your conversation with a healthcare provider.
+Before scheduling a doctor's appointment, you can quickly check your symptoms with Ubie's free AI-powered symptom checker to help identify what might be causing your excessive sleepiness and get personalized insights to discuss with your healthcare provider.

 While lifestyle tweaks help, you shouldn't tackle persistent sleepiness alone.
 Speak to a healthcare professional if you experience: